 Product development always starts with an initial concept or idea.
 For small business owners, that idea might be an entirely new product or an enhancement to an existing one.
 In either case, you need to determine whether the idea is right for your business.

 Finally, it’s important to consider the impact to the footprint of your business.
-Will the new product require additional machinery or space for your business?
-As a franchise model, we consider the ease of implementation and whether or not the product is one franchisees would want to offer.
+Will the new product require additional machinery or space?
 In most cases, new products should complement and be easy to implement with your current product mix.

-After you have determined a product is right for your business, the next steps are to develop the product and train employees on communicating.
-When developing a new product or service, remember that it’s okay to advance in stages and to fine tune the product as you go.
+After you have determined whether a product is right for your business, the next steps are to develop the product and train employees on communicating.
+When developing a new product or service, remember that it’s okay to advance in stages and to fine-tune the product as you go.
 It’s very rare to release a product that will never be refined.

 Training also gives small business owners the opportunity to solicit feedback from the employee and improve the product development process more quickly.